hyperoslo/Aftermath/README.md

 ### Command execution

 The first step is to declare a command.
-Let's say we want to fetch a list of books from some untrusted resource and correct typos in titles and author names.
+Your command type has to conform to `Aftermath.Command` protocol and the `Output` type must be implicitly specified.

-Your command type has to conform to `Aftermath.Command` protocol and the `Output` must be implicitly specified:
+Let's say we want to fetch a list of books from some untrusted resource and correct typos in titles and author names 🤓.

 ```swift
 // This is our model we are going to work with.